petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 others can benefit.
 Similarly, if you're a software developer and this vision resonates with you, consider joining the project.
-It's still early so you have an opportunity to make a large impact on the project's direction and outcomes.
+There's lots to build, training materials to create, and it's still early so you have an opportunity to make a significant impact on the project's direction and outcomes.